EDJINEDJA/databaseTrading/README.md

 ## Aims and Objectives

-Fuster scraping with NodeJS to serve a database of cripto (trading) Make sure that you have already install NodeJS
+Fuster scraping with NodeJS to serve a database of crypto (trading) Make sure that you have already install NodeJS